bhaktiMehndiratta10/Ethereum_smart_contract/README.md

 USAGE: Deploy the MyToken contract on an Ethereum network.

 INTERACT with the contract using the following functions: function mint(address _address, uint _value) public; - Use the mint function to create and distribute new tokens to addresses

     function burn(address _address, uint _value) public; - Use the burn function to destroy tokens held by addresses

     function getBalance(address _address) public view returns (uint); - Use the getBalance function to query the balance of a specific address

     function getTotalSupply() public view returns (uint); - Use the getTotalSupply function to query the total supply of the token

-This code is licensed under the MIT License.